seokjoon27/tp/docs/UserGuide.md

 * Students can have multiple Parents (e.g., mother and father).
 * Parents can be linked to multiple Students (e.g., siblings).
-* The linkage is bidirectional: once linked, both profiles are updated
+* The linkage is bidirectional: once linked, both profiles are updated.

 Format: `link student/INDEX parent/INDEX`